-Due to the sole motive of providing financial assistance during a medical emergency, the Prime Minister of India has introduced Pradhan Mantri Jan Arogya Yojana (PMJAY).
-This scheme subsumes Ayushman Bharat Yojana, which is the flagship programme launched by the government, offering financial protection to the poor in case of unannounced medical exigency.
-Hence it is also known as AB-PMJAY scheme among the masses.
+This scheme subsumes Ayushman Bharat Yojana, which was the flagship programme launched by the government, offering financial protection to the poor in case of unannounced medical exigency.
+Hence, it is also known as AB-PMJAY scheme among the masses.
 Finserv MARKETS brings to you all the PMJAY scheme details you need.

 The primary aim of PMJAY scheme is to provide health coverage to approximately 50 crore citizens of India.
 Moreover, it offers beneficiaries with an average coverage amount of Rs.
 5 Lakh.
-The coverage covers a majority of investigations, medicines, and pre-hospitalization illnesses and expenses.
+This covers a majority of diagnostics, medicines, pre-hospitalization costs, and medical treatment expenses.
 In addition to this, the cashless, as well as paperless services, work in the favour of the nominees at any given point of time in their lives.

 PMJAY Scheme makes quality healthcare accessible to the poorest of poor families in India.
 Hence, the benefits offered by this health plan are massive.
 Take a look at these PMJAY benefits provided to every needy family:

 It handles all the uncovered hospital expenses with ease.

 It provides a cashless facility to its beneficiaries.